programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-22.png" alt="Jupyter Notebook cell to be run to create a doc object out of an example sentence, then print counts of each part-of-speech along with corresponding part-of-speech labels." caption="Figure 22: Indexing updated to show part-of-speech labels" %}

 To get the same type of dictionary for each text in the DataFrame, a function can be created to nest the above `for` loop.
 We can then apply the function to each Doc object in the DataFrame.
-In this case (and above), we are interested in the simpler, "coarse-grained" parts of speech.
+In this case (and above), we are interested in the simpler, coarse-grained parts of speech.

 ```
 num_list = []